Looking for a fun way to decorate your kids’ bedroom? Teach young children to make adorable DIY bees with this bee craft using old Kinder egg shells!

 - Cutting pliers

 - Decide where you want the first black ring to fall on the bee’s body.
-Trace some glue and wrap the chenille around the body.
-Leaving a small area loose at the bottom so you can form the legs and twist the ends together at the top.
+Trace some glue and wrap the chenille around the body (a glue gun would work better but I did this with my daughter and didn’t want any hot glue around her).
+Leave a small area loose on the bottom so you can form the legs then twist the ends together on the top.

 - Make a loop at the bottom.

-- Press the loop in the middle with a thin object (I used a knife so be careful if using that tool too) to separate the loop in half and form the legs.
+- Split and press the loop in the middle with a thin object (I used a knife so be careful if using that tool too) to separate the loop in half and form the legs.

-- Cut the extra chenille stems and slightly curve the antennae at the top.
+- Cut the extra chenille stems and slightly bend the antennae at the top.

-- Repeat the steps for the other rings (I made 3).
+- Repeat the steps for the other rings (I made 3) skipping the antennae part.

 - Draw eyes, nose and mouth on your bee, using a permanent marker.